-Because each node in the WANs constantly applies a beaconing scheme to maintain the connection to its neighbors, the construction cost of our capability information can be ignored.
+Because each node constantly applies a beaconing scheme to maintain the connection to its neighbors, the construction cost of our capability information can be ignored.
 However, the information, which is a local representative of neighboring nodes, needs to be simple enough to fit in a small beacon message while remaining efficient for the global optimization of the entire path.

+Table 1 summarizes all of the notions used in this paper.
 Assume that nodes are deployed on a 2-D plane.
 All the schemes are described in a round-based system.
 In a synchronous system, each round is the period a node needs to synchronize all its neighbors at least once.
 In an asynchronous system, each round is the sleep-wake cycle of a node.
 These schemes can be extended easily to a more general system.
 However, to make our schemes clear, we do not pursue relaxation.
 Every node can keep its status stable during each interval.
 Each packet is transmitted via a single channel and advances at a rate of one hop per round.
-Table I summarizes all of the notions used in this paper.